-- Attaching the official red or blue team markers to the robots. - Attaching the jersey numbers provided by the league to the robots. - Adding some foam or sticky tape to the inner side of the cover of the battery compartment to prevent the battery from falling out. - Adding black and white sponsor or team logos to the upper legs of the robots.
-These logos must be at least 50% white by area.
+- Attaching the official red or blue plastic team markers to the robots. - Attaching the jersey numbers provided by the league to the robots. - Adding black and white sponsor or team logos to the upper legs of the robots.
+These logos must be at least 50% white by area. - Setting the passive wrist joints to a fixed position either with glue or a transparent duct tape.